-This management information and proxy circular (the "Circular") and accompanying form of proxy are furnished in connection with the solicitation, by management of Viemed Healthcare, Inc. (the "Corporation"), of proxies to be used at the annual general meeting of the holders (the "Shareholders") of common shares ("Common Shares") of the Corporation (the "Meeting") referred to in the accompanying Notice of Meeting (the "Notice of Meeting") to be held on June 9, 2022 at 9:30 a.m.
-(CDT) at the Homewood Suites by Hilton, 201 Kaliste Saloom Road, Lafayette, LA 70508 (Lafayette B Room).
+This management information and proxy circular (the "Circular") and accompanying form of proxy are furnished in connection with the solicitation, by management of Viemed Healthcare, Inc. (the "Corporation"), of proxies to be used at the annual general meeting of the holders (the "Shareholders") of common shares ("Common Shares") of the Corporation (the "Meeting") referred to in the accompanying Notice of Meeting (the "Notice of Meeting") to be held on June 13, 2023 at 9:00 a.m.
+(CDT) at the principal executive offices of the Corporation, located at 625 E. Kaliste Saloom Road, Lafayette, LA 70508.
 The solicitation will be made primarily by mail, subject to the use of Notice-and-Access Provisions (as defined below) in relation to delivery of the Meeting materials, but proxies may also be solicited personally or by telephone by directors and/or officers of the Corporation, or by the Corporation's transfer agent, Computershare Investor Services Inc. ("Computershare"), at nominal cost.
 The cost of solicitation by management will be borne by the Corporation.
 Pursuant to National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy solicitation material to the beneficial owners of the Common Shares.
 The cost of any such solicitation will be borne by the Corporation.